Horse riding establishments

 But as not including a reference to the carrying on of such a business:

-If you want to apply for or renew and existing licence you can complete the following Riding establishment licence application form (This link will open in a new window).
-Alternatively, you may make an electronic application through Gov.uk (This link will open in a new window).
+If you want to apply for or renew an existing licence you can make an electronic application through Gov.uk.

 Tacit consent does not apply to applications for this licence as it is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period, please contact it.
 You can do this online if you applied through the UK Welcomes service or use the contact details below.